Yevgen Sokolovsky: Touring car racing

 Start V8LM-Series at Raceway Venray with the start number 48.

-After a break as an active driver, Evgeny Sokolovsky switched to touring car racing in 2018.
+After a break as an active driver, Sokolovsky switched to touring car racing in 2018.
 He entered the European oval racing series LMV8 (Late Model V8) and achieved second place in the ASCAR class in his debut year.

-In 2019 he switched to a new vehicle in the LMV8-NASCAR class and managed to improve after getting used to it.
+In 2019, Sokolovsky switched to a new vehicle in the LMV8-NASCAR class and managed to improve after getting used to it.
 In the final race, Sokolovsky was involved in a high-speed crash and the emergency vehicle was completely destroyed, Sokolovsky could be recovered from the vehicle unharmed.

-In 2020 Evgeny Sokolovsky starts for Marko Stipp Motorsport in the EuroNASCAR Pro class of the NASCAR Whelen Euro Series and in the Challenger Trophy.
+In 2020, Sokolovsky started for Marko Stipp Motorsport in the EuroNASCAR Pro class of the NASCAR Whelen Euro Series and in the Challenger Trophy.

 Because of the coronavirus pandemic, the races of the NASCAR Whelen Euro Series were suspended in March 2020 and the EuroNASCAR Esports Series was established.
 Results of the virtual series will also have impact on the real-life championship.
-Evgeny Sokolovsky started in the esports championship as well with his team Marko Stipp Motorsport.
+Sokolovsky started in the esports championship as well with his team Marko Stipp Motorsport.

 Since the second event in 2020, Sokolovsky has also started permanently in the NASCAR 2 class.

 In 2021, the Belgian Touring Car Championship, the Belcar Endurance Championship, was added to EuroNASCAR.
-Here Evgeny Sokolovsky became Belgian champions with Joël Uylenbroeck and former Belgian cycling champion Jurgen Van Den Broeck on the TCR-Audi RS3 LMS with Team QSR-Racing.
+Here, Sokolovsky became Belgian champions with Joël Uylenbroeck and former Belgian cycling champion Jurgen Van Den Broeck on the TCR-Audi RS3 LMS with Team QSR-Racing.

 Sokolovskiy competing in the 2023 ADAC GT4 Germany Oschersleben round.

-For October 2022 Sokolovsky and Ivan Pelkin are confirmed by the Ukrainian national team for the GT-Classes of the 2022 FIA Motorsport Games.
+For October 2022, Sokolovsky and Ivan Pelkin are confirmed by the Ukrainian national team for the GT-Classes of the 2022 FIA Motorsport Games.